daremat/es6-epf/README.md

 >The 'mode' option has not been set, webpack will fallback to 'production' for this value.
 Set 'mode' option to 'development' or 'production' to enable defaults for each environment.
 >```

 > ![troubleshoot]
-PhantomJS don't understand the ES6 syntax
+PhantomJS doesn't understand the ES6 syntax
 >```sh
 >PhantomJS 2.1.1 (Windows 8.0.0) ERROR
 >  {